cootook/project/README.md

     *- SQLite

 **features:**
-    *- optimized for small screens*
+    * optimized for small screens
-    *- register via login/password or facebook *
+    * register via login/password or facebook
-    *- login/logout from user account via facebook*
+    * login/logout from user account via facebook
-    *- user can see the history of it's appointments* *- admin can open and close time for booking*
+    * user can see the history of it's appointments
+    * admin can open and close time for booking
-    *- admin can manage appointments*
+    * admin can manage appointments

 **future features:**
-    *- language selection *
+    * language selection
-    *- admin can add articles*
+    * admin can add articles
-    *- register via google*
+    * register via google